 FREE EXPRESS QUOTE

-Is a sworn interpreter required at the notary?
+Is a sworn interpreter required at the notary in Germany?

-Is a sworn interpreter required at the notary?
+Is a sworn interpreter required at the notary in Germany?

 Buying real estate, concluding a marriage contract or founding a company requires notarization of the relevant documents.
 Only then do they have legal effect.
 If one of the parties is unfamiliar with the German language, an interpreter might become necessary.
 Who can be commissioned by the client for this task?